vladimir-vovk/thumbhash-gen/README.md

 It helps to generate ThumbHash placeholders for your images.

-Please visit the https://evanw.github.io/thumbhash/ to learn more.
+Please visit the https://evanw.github.io/thumbhash/ to learn more about the ThumbHash library.

+Please read the [Better Image Placeholders with ThumbHash](https://dev.to/vladimirvovk/better-image-placeholders-with-thumbhash-43mj) article to learn how to use it in apps.

 <img src="./screen.gif" width="600"></img>